OWASP/IoT-Security-Verification-Standard-ISVS/en/V3-Software_Platform_Requirements.md

 The operating system, and its kernel in particular, are central for device security, as they run in privileged mode and implement critical device functionality, including many security primitives.
 This necessitates best security practices for operating system and kernel configuration and hardening.

 The Linux operating system is one of the most popular in IoT.
 It has many features from first-line security to defense-in-depth, including the isolation mechanisms supported by namespaces and cgroups, and additional kernel security modules for access controls.
+Leverage these isolation mechanisms when configuring and deploying third-party applications to run within a container.

 ## Security Verification Requirements